Madrid, Spain’s capital is a sea of elegant boulevards, art, manicured parks and great food.

 5. Ayuntamiento de Madrid

 The Ayuntamiento de Madrid houses the top administrative tier of the city, including the Mayor of Madrid and 57 elected members.
-It’s in the heart of the city, near a busy roundabout and it hard to miss
+It’s in the heart of the city.

-The building is best seen at night when it is beautifully lit.
-The changing colours change and fade creating a lit show.
-As we drove home from dinner one night, I had the taxi driver circumnavigate the roundabout several times as I leant out the window trying to get the perfect shot.
+The building is best seen at night when it is beautifully lit, with changing colours.
+As we drove home from dinner, I had the taxi driver circumnavigate the roundabout several times as I leant out the window trying to get the perfect shot.

 6. Gran Via

-If you want to get a sense of the city walk along the Gran Via.
-It’s Madrid’s entertainment, shopping and cultural centre full of life.
-By day it is full of shoppers dipping into the high-street shops like Zara, H& M and luxury boutiques.
+If you want to get a sense of the city vibe, walk along the Gran Via.
+It’s Madrid’s entertainment, shopping and cultural centre.
+By day, shoppers dip in and out of the high-street shops.
 And at night it is the hub of entertainment with cinema, musicals and nightclubs.

 7. Plaza Mayor

 Another of Madrid’s highlights is The Plaza Mayor dating back to the 17th century.
 The renaissance square is framed with red-brick buildings and has nine entrances.
-Within the porticoes at the bottom of the buildings are several cafes from where you can grab a coffee and watch the world go by in Madrid.
+Within the porticoes at the bottom of the buildings are several cafes where you can grab a coffee and watch the world go by.

 The 400-year old bronze statue in the square is of King Philip III who was in power at the height of the Spanish empire.